Cathy93/yana/README.md

 ### Application Brief
-This app is an online aboriginal languages learning platform sponsoered for the Victorian Aboriginal Corporation for Languages (VACL).
-VACL staff and volunteers experience helped build the content to make indegenous language learning more fun and effective.
-For more details, visit the VACL page.
+This is an online app for learning Aboriginal languages sponsored by the Victorian Aboriginal Corporation for Languages (VACL).
+The VACL staff and volunteers helped build the Yana app content to make indigenous languages more fun to learn.
+For more details please visit the VACL page.
 - - - -

 ### Client Interaction
 ![interaction png](https://user-images.githubusercontent.com/22834712/28507972-49885fbe-707a-11e7-996a-4a8cb0dc9bec.jpg)
 **Figure 1**: Client Interaction

-The VACL was approached via email to discuss the application idea to help the Aboriginal community with a language mobile leanring tool.
-A meeting soon followed and the idea was presented to the CEO and he approved the idea to go into an application.
+The VACL was approached via email to discuss the language application idea to help the Aboriginal community learn their languages by providing them a mobile learning tool.
+A meeting with the VACL CEO, Paul Paton, soon followed where the idea was presented to him and with his approval he allowed us to seek permission by the Boonwurrung and Woiwurrung tribes to host their languages on the app as a pilot project.

 Several weeks were given to produce a minimum viable product (MVP).
 Throughout the interaction activities, several meetings were held to discuss the application design and to obtain feedbacks.
 Data used in this application were also provided by VACL.